-- Providers south of Interstate 80 should contact: Quest Diagnostics at 1-800-920-9220. - Providers north of Interstate 80 should contact: Associated Clinical Labs at 1-800-937-8028.
+- Providers south of Interstate 80 should contact Quest Diagnostics at 1-800-920-9220. - Providers north of Interstate 80 should contact Associated Clinical Labs at 1-800-937-8028.

-Specific benefit designs can be viewed by visiting the UPMC Health Plan website at www.upmchealthplan.com.
+Specific benefit designs can be viewed by visiting the UPMC Health Plan website at upmchealthplan.com.

-- Emergency services by any provider are covered if the health care services are provided to a member after the sudden onset of a medical condition that manifests itself by acute symptoms of sufficient severity or severe pain such that a prudent layperson could reasonably expect the absence of immediate medical attention to result in one of the following: - Placing the health of the member (or with respect to a woman, the health of the woman or her unborn child) in serious jeopardy; - o Serious impairment to bodily functions; or - Serious dysfunction of any bodily organ or part. - Urgent care by any provider is covered if the health care services are provided to a member who reasonably believes that delaying care until the member can contact or see their personal physician may place the health of the member in jeopardy. - See Non-emergency Services, UPMC Health Plan Commercial, Chapter C.
+Emergency services by any provider are covered if the health care services are provided to a Member after the sudden onset of a medical condition that manifests itself by acute symptoms of sufficient severity or severe pain such that a prudent layperson could reasonably expect the absence of immediate medical attention to result in one or more of the following:

+- Placing the health of the Member (or with respect to a pregnant woman, the health of the woman or her unborn child) in serious jeopardy - Serious impairment to bodily functions - Serious dysfunction of any bodily organ or part

+Urgent care by an in-network provider is covered if the health care services are provided to Member who reasonably believes that delaying care until the member can contact or see their personal physician may place the health of the Member in jeopardy.

-Emergency Services
+Emergency Admission

-Emergency services, provided at an emergency department, typically require a copayment deductible and/or coinsurance, which are waived if the member is admitted immediately.
-This emergency department copayment also will be waived if the member is admitted within three days for the same condition, even if not admitted directly from the emergency department.
+Emergency services, provided at an emergency department, typically require a copayment deductible and/or coinsurance, which are waived if the Member is admitted immediately.
+This emergency department copayment also will be waived if the Member is admitted within three days for the same condition, even if not admitted directly from the emergency department.

-For members who have identified a PCP, the admitting physician or facility should notify that PCP within 24 hours or as soon as reasonably possible.
+For Members who have identified a PCP, the admitting physician or facility should notify that PCP within 24 hours or as soon as reasonably possible.